 Weakness and paralysis can lead to the development of pressure sores and breathing difficulties.
 Bladder and bowel function may be impaired, as may sexual function.

 The diagnosis is usually based on symptoms.
-Magnetic resonance imaging (MRI) or, if MRI is unavailable, myelography (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Myelography) is done.
+Magnetic resonance imaging (MRI), or if MRI is unavailable, myelography (see see Myelography) is done.
 These tests can help doctors rule out other disorders that cause similar symptoms.
-A spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: How a Spinal Tap Is Done) may be done to rule out transverse myelitis as the cause of symptoms.
+A spinal tap (lumbar puncture—see see How a Spinal Tap Is Done) may be done to rule out transverse myelitis as the cause of symptoms.
 Angiography can confirm that an artery to the front of the spinal cord is blocked, but it is usually unnecessary.

 When possible, the cause (such as aortic dissection or polyarteritis nodosa) is treated, but otherwise, treatment focuses on relieving symptoms because paralysis and spinal cord dysfunction are usually permanent.